What Every Self-Publisher Ought to Know about Editing

 Before you even finish your book, perhaps before it’s more than an outline, a sample and an idea, you may start the editorial process.
 The first kind of editing you will encounter is developmental editing.

-Developmental editing, as the name implies, helps develop the author’s concept, the scope of the book, the intended audience, even the way elements of the book are arranged.
+Developmental editing, as the name implies, helps develop the author’s concept and voice, the scope of the book, the intended audience, even the way elements of the book are arranged.
 The relationship between author and developmental editor is intimate, and their work is something of a collaboration.

 It can require a great deal of time, as the author responds to the editor’s suggestions, and may require a good deal of patience and tact, since the editor may be instrumental in helping to shape the final work.